How to Treat MXE Drug Addiction

 Addiction is a chronic illness that involves continued drug use despite significant problems in a person’s life.

-Drugs like MXE can be addictive because of the drug’s impact on the structure and functioning of the brain 5.
-Studies show that the drug may influence dopamine levels in a way similar to PCP—yet another addictive dissociative drug 6.
+Drugs like MXE can be addictive because of the drug’s impact on the structure and functioning of the brain.5 Studies show that the drug may influence dopamine levels in a way similar to PCP—another addictive dissociative drug.6

-Early use of drugs like MXE can also permanently impact the developing brain of adolescents 5.
-An adolescent’s prefrontal cortex, the part of the brain responsible for judgment, emotions, and impulse control, continues to develop into adulthood.
+Early use of drugs like MXE can also permanently impact the developing brain of adolescents.5 An adolescent’s prefrontal cortex—the part of the brain responsible for judgment, emotions, and impulse control—continues to develop into adulthood.
 Using drugs like MXE during this stage of development can lead to significant and permanent negative consequences.
-Even though addiction poses serious problems, treatment centers are available to help you or your loved one quit.
-Treatment may involve many elements, for example, detox, inpatient, and outpatient care.
+Even though addiction poses serious problems, treatment centers are available to help you or a loved one quit.
+Treatment may involve many elements—for example detox, inpatient rehab, and outpatient care.

 Many people begin treatment in an inpatient facility and step down to an outpatient program where they can find support in early recovery.
-To find a program, call 1-888-744-0069 .
+To find a program, please call American Addiction Centers (AAC) free at .

-MXE users may develop an addiction even after a short period of use.
-Symptoms of a substance use disorder include the following 7:
+MXE users may develop addictions even after short periods of use.
+Symptoms of a substance use disorder include the following:7

-- Taking larger amounts of the drug over time.
+- Taking larger amounts of a drug over time.